• Home

 5. Add the chocolate: Add the chocolate chunks to the batter.
 Fold to combine – the batter should be thick.

-6. Fill muffin tins: Divide the batter among muffin tins, filling each all the way to the top.
+6. Fill muffin tins: Divide the batter among the muffin pan, filling each all the way to the top.
 Optional: Sprinkle chocolate chunks or chips on top of the batter.
 Use your fingers to very gently press the chips into the batter.

 8. Cool: Transfer the muffins to a wire rack and allow to cool for 5 minutes in the pan.
 Remove muffins from tins and transfer to the wire rack to cool completely.

-9. Serve: Serve the muffins plain, slather them with butter or sprinkle them with powdered sugar.
+9. Serve: Serve double chocolate muffin recipe straight from the oven, slather them with soft butter, or sprinkle them with powdered sugar.
 Enjoy!

 Before you bust out your mixing bowls and crank up your oven, read the easy tips and tricks below to ensure your chocolate muffins turn out perfect every single time!